networq/website/getting-started.md

   $ cp .env.dist .env # Copy the included `.env.dist` file to `.env`

 ```
-The environmental settings may be adjusted in Linux using:
+* The environmental settings may be adjusted in the command window:

 ```
 $ edit .env # Adjust for your setup
 ```
-Or by editing the file directly in Windows.
+* Or by editing the file directly.

 ![edit .env](/images/edit_envWin.PNG)

 ### 2) Installing NetworQ Cli

-Next you must install the command-line utilities + package manager.
+Next, install the command-line utilities + package manager.

-To install
+* Use a command prompt to run:

 ```
   $ git clone https://github.com/networq/networq-cli